ctemelkuran/DapperCRUDExample/README.md

 - Write a query to perform CRUD operations.
 - Pass query as a parameter in the Execute method.

+Queries can be called using stored procedures.
+Stored procedures are stored in the database and they save time and memory.
+Also, provides some level of protection for SQL injection.
+More information available on https://dapper-tutorial.net/.
+And I would like to thank [Tim Corey](https://www.iamtimcorey.com/) for his wonderful tutorials about database, [Dapper](https://www.youtube.com/watch?v=eKkh5Xm0OlU) and C# in general.

 ```csharp
   public List<Movie> GetMovie(string title)
   {